apache/yunikorn-site/docs/user_guide/troubleshooting.md

 ### Set Logging Level

 :::note
-Changing the logging level requires a restart of the scheduler pod.
+We recommend altering the log level via REST API call as this way we don't need to restart the scheduler pod every time.
+But changing the logging level via editing the deployment config requires a restart of the scheduler pod and it's not highly recommended.
 :::

 Stop the scheduler: